2021 Attractions for Southwest Arkansas

 Queen Wilhelmina State Park/Talimena Drive National Scenic Byway

-The Talimena Scenic Drive stretches for 54 miles along crests of the Ouachita Mountains between Mena, Arkansas and Talihina, Oklahoma.
-In 2005, as a result of the efforts of the bi-state Talimena Scenic Drive Association, the route was designated a National Scenic Byway by the Federal Highway Administration.
+The Talimena Scenic Drive stretches for 54 miles along crests of the Ouachita Mountains between Mena, Arkansas and Talihina, Oklahoma and is a National Scenic Byway.
 Sitting atop Arkansas's second highest peak and located on the byway 13 miles west of Mena is Queen Wilhelmina State Park.
 Enjoy the panoramic view from Rich Mountain, Arkansas's second highest mountain.
 Guests using the park’s campground often include hikers traversing the 223-mile Ouachita National Recreation Trail which runs through the park and motorcyclists riding the Talimena.

 White Oak Lake State Park

-Adjacent to Poison Spring State Forest, this park lies on the shore of White Oak Lake, 2,765 timber-filled acres for bass, crappie, catfish, and bream fishing.
+Adjacent to Poison Spring State Forest, this park lies on the shore of White Oak Lake.
 Rich in wildlife, the park offers regular sightings of great blue heron, egret, osprey, and green heron, and in winter, bald eagles.
-The park marina offers fishing boat, party barge, pedal boat, canoe, and kayak rentals.
+The park marina offers boat and canoe/kayak rentals.
 A boat ramp provides access to the lake.
 The park, which is a few miles from Bluff City, has hiking and mountain biking trails.